eckardto/flexible/README.md

 ### Events

-* `navigated` (uri)
+* `navigated` (url)
-Emitted when a URI has been successfully navigated (queued).
+Emitted when a location has been successfully navigated (queued) to.
 * `document` (req, res, body, dom, item)
-Emitted when a document is finished being processed.
+Emitted when a document is finished being processed by the crawler.
 * `complete`
-Emitted when all navigated (queued) URIs have been crawled.
+Emitted when all navigated (queued) to locations have been crawled.

 ## License
 This program is free software: you can redistribute it and/or modify